 Along with the great music this week, we’ve got a really interesting eChievement Award story about a New Hampshire man who has come up with a creative way to reduce waste on college campuses by keeping reusable materials out of college dumpsters and getting them into the hands of people who can use them.

-Be sure to tune in, podcast and check out the videos below.
+Very cool program all the way around this week.
+Be sure to tune in, podcast and watch the videos from this week’s episode.

 eTown just got back from Anaheim where we were the featured event on Saturday night at the Natural Products Expo.
 Our show, which was a benefit for the non-profit organization Just Label It, raised over $100k for the effort to pass mandatory GMO labeling laws.
 Our guests included Ziggy Marley & his band, The Both featuring Aimee Mann and Ted Leo, Gary Hirshberg, founder & CEO of Stonyfield Farm Yogurt and chairman of Just Label It, and Adrian Grenier, star of HBO’s Entourage and an avid and outspoken environmentalist.
 The show, taped in front of nearly 1,000 people, marked eTown’s triumphant return to Expo West after many years.

 The show begin airing on stations nationwide and abroad April 8th.
 To find a station near you, click HERE or check back to the eTown website & iTunes!

 This week we take a second look at a broadcast/podcast we originally aired last year.
 It was a pairing that turned out to be a gem, and we thought it might be nice to let it roll through our fingers once more.
 While both of this week’s artist’s origins are separated by a giant expanse of water, they both find musical grounding in the subtleties and nuances of using space and emptiness as a member or instrument in the band.